Troubleshooting Kafka

 Ideally, you want to have zero lag for all consumer groups.
 If a consumer group has a lot of lag, you need to investigate whether it's caused by a disconnected consumer (e.g., a Sentry/Snuba container that's disconnected from Kafka) or a consumer that's stuck processing a certain message.
 If it's a disconnected consumer, you can either restart the container or reset the Kafka offset to 'earliest.'
 Otherwise, you can reset the Kafka offset to 'latest.'

-The proper solution is as follows (reported by @rmisyurev).
-This example uses snuba-consumers with events topic.
-Your consumer group name and topic name may be different.
+The *proper* solution is as follows ([reported](https://github.com/getsentry/self-hosted/issues/478#issuecomment-666254392) by [@rmisyurev](https://github.com/rmisyurev)).

-1. Shutdown the corresponding Sentry/Snuba container that's using the consumer group (You can see the corresponding containers by inspecting the docker-compose.yml file):
+1. Shutdown the corresponding Sentry/Snuba container that's using the consumer group (You can see the corresponding containers by inspecting the `docker-compose.yml` file):

-docker compose stop snuba-errors-consumer snuba-outcomes-consumer snuba-outcomes-billing-consumer
+docker compose stop snuba-errors-consumer snuba-outcomes-consumer snuba-outcomes-billing-consumer snuba-replays-consumer snuba-profiling-profiles-consumer snuba-profiling-functions-consumer snuba-profiling-profile-chunks-consumer

 docker compose exec kafka kafka-consumer-groups --bootstrap-server kafka:9092 --list